rackerlabs/rackspace-how-to/content/cloud-servers/setting-up-sftp-users-in-rhel-centos-ubuntu-debian.md

        chown root:root /var/www/vhosts/mywebsite.com/

-2. Verify that the SFTP login is working.
-# Connect to SFTP using the myuser, replace myuser with the user you've chosen
+2. To verify that the SFTP login works, connect to SFTP by using the myuser account, replacing `myuser` with the user that you have chosen, as shown in the following example:

        sftp myuser@localhost
        myuser@localhost's password:
        Connected to localhost.

-# Test Directory Listing
+3. Test the directory listing by running the following command:

        sftp> ls -al

+   The output should be similar to the following example:

        drwxr-xr-x    3 0        0            4096 Sep 28 08:09 .
        drwxr-xr-x    3 0        0            4096 Sep 28 08:09 ..
        drwxr-xr-x    2 5001     33           4096 Sep 28 08:52 html
        -rw-r--r--    1 0        0               0 Sep 28 08:09 test.php

-# EXTRA INFORMATION / DETAIL
+### EXTRA INFORMATION / DETAIL
-# cd into the html directory (/var/www/vhosts/mywebsite.com/html, as you can see the website 'documentroot', is one level underneath the SSH SFTP users 'root'.
-It should be this way to prevent your www-data users (the webservers user) having root user:group permissions on it's files.
-So essentially the folder up from your webroot, should be chowned root:root , but html underneath it should have permissions more like myuser:www-data
+Use the `cd` command to go to the HTML directory (which is located at `/var/www/vhosts/mywebsite.com/html` because the website 'documentroot' is one level below the SSH SFTP user's `root` directory.
+You should use this setup because your `www-data` users (the webservers users) have root `user:group` permissions on its files.

 # Test putting files (uploading)